sarashs/FPGA_AGI/readme.md

-# SynthAI: A ReAct-CoT-RAG Framework for Automated Modular HLS Design Generation
+# SynthAI: A Multi Agent Generative AI Framework for Automated Modular HLS Design Generation

 This tool leverages the capabilities of OpenAI's GPT model to automate hardware design based on user prompts.
 It's an easy-to-use tool that requires minimal inputs from the user.

-The tool works by directing the AI to through a waterfall design procedure based on an objective prompt.
+The tool works by directing the AI to through a waterfall design procedure based on a set of goals and requirements.
+Follow this link for an updated version of the accompanying paper: https://arxiv.org/abs/2405.16072

 ## Prerequisites

 Ensure you have Python 3.10 installed and the pip package manager.

-Before running the project, you'll need to have an OpenAI API key (purchage/get one from here: https://platform.openai.com/).
+Before running the project, you'll need to have,

+- OpenAI API key (purchage/get one from here: https://platform.openai.com/).
 Make sure to set this up, as it is a crucial part of the project.
+- Tavily search API (get a free one or purchase here: https://app.tavily.com/home)

 ## Installation